- Definition of Household savings ratio: The percentage of disposable income that is saved. (1)

 At the start of the credit crunch and recession of 2008-10, the saving ratio rose rapidly as consumers became more risk averse and wanted to pay off debts and increase savings.
-This rise in the saving ratio contributed to fall in consumer spending and negative economic growth.
+This rise in the saving ratio contributed to a fall in consumer spending and negative economic growth.

 Saving ratio in 2008-12 recession

 The saving ratio in the 2008-12 recession didn’t rise as much as during the 1990-92 recession.
 This is because:

-- In 1991-92 recession, interest rates were much higher (reaching a peak of 15%).
+- In the 1991-92 recession, interest rates were much higher (reaching a peak of 15%).
 Since 2009, interest rates have fallen to 0.5%.
 Therefore, from the perspective of interest rates there is a lower incentive to save in 2012

 - The 2008-12 recession has caused a bigger long term squeeze on real incomes (due to higher tax, rising energy prices and falling real wages).
 Therefore, people have had less room to increase savings and pay off debt.
-They have been struggling to meet bills and so they don’t have same luxury of increasing saving.
+They have been struggling to meet bills and so they don’t have the same luxury of increasing saving.

 Reasons for a fall in savings ratio during 1992-2007